ntk148v/lets-go/README.md

 These above links contain a lot of sources, so finding documentation isn't a big deal..
 Just choose one and let's start.
 In my case, I follow [Learning Go - Miek Gieben](https://miek.nl/go/).

+> **NOTE**: Every examples in this documentation are stored in directories named by section.
+I assume that every commands in section X will be executed **in X directory**, so I don't write a full path to Go script file.

 ## 1. Introduction

 > Is Go an object-oriented language?
 Yes and no!